Carol A. Panaccione

 “If we spoke different languages, we would perceive a somewhat different world." - L. Wittgenstein

-Explore "THE LEARNER'S JOURNEY" online course offering for Fall 2025 which is all about harnessing your own unique potential.
+LIBA 1000-600: Explore "THE LEARNER'S JOURNEY" online course offering for Spring 2026 which is all about harnessing your own unique potential.

 GERM 1030-600 DL (Online) 3 credits

-The objective of the Elementary German I course is to develop the four basic language skills of speaking, reading, writing, and listening.
-This course is designed to develop a more global perspective and curiosity about other cultures and norms - to develop a global edge. - The Learner's Journey (CRN# 35805)
+The objective of the Elementary German II course is to continue to develop the four basic language skills of speaking, reading, writing, and listening.
+This course is designed to develop a more global perspective and curiosity about other cultures and norms - to develop a global edge. - The Global Edge: (CRN# 39164) - 7-Week Session

 LIBA 1000-600 DL (Online) 3 credits